China–United States trade war: Congress

 Some Democrats opposed the trade war for putting a burden on American consumers and causing inflation, while other Democrats thought action against China was necessary, although not all such Democrats thought the trade war initiated by Trump was the right means of action.

-Senate Democratic leader Chuck Schumer praised President Trump's higher tariffs against China's alleged taking advantage of the U.S. and said "Democrats, Republicans, Americans of every political ideology, every region in the country should support these actions."
+Senate Democratic leader Chuck Schumer praised President Trump's higher tariffs against China's alleged taking advantage of the US and said "Democrats, Republicans, Americans of every political ideology, every region in the country should support these actions."
 Other Democratic senators who supported Trump's actions include Bob Menendez, Sherrod Brown and Ron Wyden.
 Bipartisan support from the House of Representatives for Trump's actions came from Nancy Pelosi.
 Brad Sherman, Kevin Brady, and Ted Yoho.
 Democratic representative Tim Ryan, said, "What China has been doing is bullshit.
 They're cheating, they're subsidizing their product."
 Senator Marco Rubio has also supported the tariffs, which he referred to as a "theft tax".

 Other Republican senators have given more divided statements.
 Mitch McConnell said that "nobody wins a trade war" but that there was hope the tactics would "get us into a better position, vis-à-vis China."
 John Cornyn said, "If this is what it takes to get a good deal, I think people will hang in there, but at some point we've got to get it resolved.
 If this goes on for a long time, everybody realizes it's playing with a live hand grenade."
 Joni Ernst said in May 2019 that the "tariffs are hurtful" to farmers, but that they "do want us to find a path forward with China" and said, "We hope that we can get a deal soon".

 Other senators from both parties have criticized Trump for the trade war, including Chuck Grassley, Tim Kaine, Mark Warner, Elizabeth Warren, and Ron Wyden.

 Agricultural

 The Associated Press reported in 2018 that "Dave Warner, a spokesman for the National Pork Producers Council, said pork producers have already seen the value of their pigs fall after a previous Chinese tariff.
 Warner said pig producers will likely feel the effect of the new tariff, though it's not yet clear exactly how."

-Iowa soybean farmer and president of the American Soybean Association John Heisdorffer called the use of tariffs a "scorched-earth approach", warning that U.S. industries could permanently lose global market share as a result.
+Iowa soybean farmer and president of the American Soybean Association John Heisdorffer called the use of tariffs a "scorched-earth approach", warning that US industries could permanently lose global market share as a result.

 The mayors of Davenport and St. Gabriel, which represented towns with a heavy reliance on the farming sector, expressed their concerns of impacts that the trade war would have on their cities.

-In August 2019, Roger Johnson of the National Farmers Union – representing about 200,000 family farmers, ranchers and fishers – stated that the trade war was creating problems for American farmers, specifically highlighting the fall in soybean exports from the U.S. to China.
+In August 2019, Roger Johnson of the National Farmers Union – representing about 200,000 family farmers, ranchers and fishers – stated that the trade war was creating problems for American farmers, specifically highlighting the fall in soybean exports from the US to China.
 In the same month, the American Farm Bureau Federation – representing large agribusiness – said that the announcement of new tariffs "signals more trouble for American agriculture."